LevIgnatev/galaxy_morphology/lab_notes.md

 ## 2025-10-06
 Second notebook on the preprocessing (02_preproc.ipynb) added + 03_baselines notebook started.
 Improved baseline model to avoid overfitting.
 Started working on the baseline captioner.

+## 2025-10-07
+Baseline classifier improved (fixed even, I would say).
+3rd notebook extended greatly.
+Generated captions using varied, pseudo-random templates and saved them to captions_full.csv.
+Turned out to be much, much harder than expected.
+Started working on explaining and interpreting the classifier's predictions using heat maps (just a stub for now).

+Difficulty: my nvidia rtx 4060 was enough for experiments, but running full models on the entire dataset takes dozens of hours.
+Might look into using a remote GPU server.